HaoYang0123/BAIU/README.md

 ## Training new models for public KDD data
 Step1.
-To train BERT models with LM loss, note that you have downloaded the BAIU NLP features, then Step1 and Step2 are not needed:
+To train BERT models with LM loss, note that if you have downloaded the BAIU NLP features, then Step1 and Step2 are not needed:
 ```bash
 #!/bin/bash